-Douthat states that deaths of despair are classified as deaths from suicides, drug, and alcohol abuse.
-One problem with placing these deaths as top priority, is that like Douthat says, the cause of them is to be debated.
-How can there be a plan put in place to stop a problem that has no identifiable cause?
-While the direct causes of the deaths is one of the three mentioned ailments, in order to stop them, the cause of the ailments needs to be known.
-However, why people choose to drink, or do drugs, or commit suicide, is not information that victims or families of victims of these deaths always want to share.
-Therefore, it makes pin-pointing the true cause of these deaths hard to name, and thus, preventative measures to stop them hard to implement.
+Aiding those who are suffering from these deaths of despair is not a problem, however, devoting all efforts to them would be counteractive in the pursuit to cure them, due to their root being so openly up for debate.
+How can there be a plan enforced to stop a problem that has a plethora of personal causes?
+While the direct root of these deaths is said to be either spiritual, economic, or political, in order to stop them, what is provoking these ailments has to be known.
+However, why people choose to drink, or do drugs, or commit suicide, is not information that victims or their families always want to share.
+Therefore, it makes pin-pointing the true cause of these deaths hard to name, and thus, preventative measures to stop them even harder to implement.

-Tackling a problem with so many unknown variables will only lead to more questions and debacles with trying to fix it.
+Wrangling an epidemic with so many unknown variables will only lead to more questions and debacles with trying to fix it.
 Having no solution to this problem may also turn people away from wanting to help.
-Another problem with Douthat’s assertion is that addiction is a very hard battle to fight.
-It takes dedication and hard work to climb the mountain that is addiction.
-This can be very difficult for those who are addicted to drugs or alcohol or both, and do not want to get better.
-All efforts should not be devoted to those who are not looking to be helped.
+It should also be taken into consideration that addiction is a very hard battle to fight.
+It takes dedication and hard work to climb that mountain.
+This can be turbulent for those who are addicted to drugs or alcohol or both, and do not want to get better.
+All efforts should not be devoted to those who are not looking or willing to be helped.

-There is hope that, one day, we can eradicate these deaths of despair however, we need more concrete ways of finding treatments for them before we label them as mission number one.
-In order to reduce the number of drug related deaths, it is going to take humanity hand in hand changing their lifestyle and looking closely at what society can do better as a whole.
+There is hope that, one day, we can eradicate these deaths of despair, however, we need more concrete ways of finding treatments for them before we label them as mission number one.
+In order to reduce the number of these deaths, it is going to take humanity hand in hand changing their lifestyle and looking closely at what society can do better as a whole.